mrajibkhan/number2string/README.md

 to implement support for using various other protocols e.g. gRPC etc. And make service language agnostic i.e. clients can be build in any programming language.
 ### Extensibility:
-architecture should support adding / extend features easily
+architecture should support adding / extending features easily
 ### Environment:
 system should support configurable items
 ### Deployability: